-The original intent was for Bethesda House to support victims of domestic violence however over the years, we have grown into an agency providing a wide range of services and supports to women, youth and children who are dealing with all types of gender-based violence including but not limited to:
+Bethesda House provides a wide range of services to women, youth, children (with and without their pets), who are dealing with all types of gender-based violence and abuse including but not limited to :

 - Individual and group counselling

 - Safety planning for themselves and their children